We took the B510A Gaming Pro's for review MSI, A motherboard that comes to incorporate a wink look with support for Intel's new processors

 Beneath this heat sink sits the B150 chipset Intel.
 This is a fairly simple chip with low heat emissions of up to 6 watts. chip It is mainly created for serving motherboards to the business market.
 It provides six SATA 3 ports, four channels in the PCI-Express 3.0 interface and a host of ports USB 3.0 andUSB 2.0 front end and warranty.
 Some?
 It has been up to the motherboard manufacturer's decision.
 Despite a table, no connection was lost USB 3.0 front to the chassis.

 The B150A GAMING PRO is priced at NIS 684 (On the Ivory site), And although it's more expensive than the competition, together with the board are getting the gamers mouse DS B1 of the company.
-Competing boards cost around 100 dollars, and more advanced ones cost around 130 dollars, giving us a range of between 400 and 500 for the price of competing boards abroad.
+Competitive boards cost around $ 100, and more advanced ones cost around $ 130, which gives us a range of between NIS 400 and NIS 500 for the price of competing boards abroad.

 The back-end gaming console features four USB ports 3.0 (red), two USB 2.0 (black) ports, surround sound outputs, HDMI and DVI display ports for the processor core and an RJ45 network interface that is connected to an advanced network controller Intel I219 sample.
 In my opinion, this is the most optimal network controller today.
 Programmatic controllers Intel Is a smart choice and I'm glad there's no NIC Killer here Qualcomm.